einat/nddrylliog-blog/sncf.md

-$index / $blog / The sad truth about French trains
+title: The sad truth about French trains
+date: 2011-07-19
+tags: rant
+--

 ### The French culture is killing us